lolosssss/leetcode/README.md

 34 . search for a range
 35 . search insert position
 36 . valid Sudoku
 38 . count and say
+58 . length of last word

 ***